Zhao Wei: Relationships

 Zhao's first boyfriend is actor Fan Yulin.
 The two were among the first batch of students at the Xie Jin-Hengtong Star Academy in 1994.
 However, in 1996, Zhao was admitted to the Beijing Film Academy, and the couple eventually parted ways due to the long-distance nature of their relationship.
 In 1999, when Zhao was answering a hotline interview for a Beijing newspaper, she was asked about romantic rumors with Fan.
 She dismissed the rumors and accused Fan of using her name for publicity.
 Fan sued Zhao for defamation, but later dropped the lawsuit.

 In 1997, Zhao's Beijing Film Academy classmate Huang Xiaoming, who had a crush on her, confessed his feelings but was rejected.

-From 1996 to 2000, Zhao was in a four-year relationship with Chinese-Australian businessman Ye Maoqing, son of property tycoon Ye Lipei.
-In early 2001, Zhao confirmed their breakup, citing that she had grown tired of his domineering behavior.
-Following her breakup with Ye, Zhao traveled to New York for fashion shows and leisure, where she had a brief two-month relationship with a Chinese-American businessman surnamed Li.
+From 1996 to 2000, Zhao was in a four-year relationship with Chinese-Australian businessman Ye Maoqing, the son of property tycoon Ye Lipei.
+During their relationship, several actresses, including Kristy Yang, Irene Wang, and Lee Ting-yee, were rumored to have been involved with Ye, with Yang admitting to a six-month relationship in 1997 before learning that he was seeing Zhao.
+In early 2001, Zhao confirmed their breakup, citing fatigue with Ye's domineering personality.
+However, according to a 2020 ruling by the Shanghai No. 1 Intermediate People's Court in the insider trading case of Ye's partner, Cheng Yanxian, with whom he had children, Ye and Cheng had begun their relationship in 1999.

+On Christmas Eve 2002, Zhao was photographed with David Wu at a Shanghai nightclub, where they were seen kissing on the dance floor and later in a nearby park.
+However, both denied being in a relationship.

 In November 2003, Zhao was reported to be dating Wang Yu, son of Chinese politician Wang Daohan.
 The couple's relationship was confirmed in July 2004 when photos of them vacationing in Hong Kong surfaced.
 On 11 April 2005, Zhao and Wang attended the funeral of artist Chen Yifei together.
 By July of that year, Wang was photographed holding hands with actress Huang Yi at a bar.
 Zhao admitted to her breakup with Wang at the end of July.

+From 2006 to 2007, according to paparazzo Zhuo Wei, Zhao was in a relationship with table tennis player Wang Liqin, which both parties denied.